akilby/npi/README.md

-# npi: NPI/NPPES data from CMS and NBER
+# NPI

+The NPI package manages known publicly-available data on physicians and other health care workers that is linked to their NPI number.

 1. Using the download module